TheOdinProject/top-meta/MODERATION/Moderation-Matrix.md

 - Asking about or encouraging the use of Windows
 - "Chat bombing", aka posting many short (ususally 4-5 or fewer words) messages in rapid succession, repeatedly sending parts of thoughts (incomplete, non-standalone sentences or fragments) in new messages.
 (Use shift + enter and send ONE message where possible or edit your message)
 - Discussing mental health issues in depth or seeking mental health help from other users
-- Inappropriate usernames and profile pictures (E.g. suggestive or inappropriate memes)
+- Inappropriate User Profile - Profile Picture, Username/Nickname, Bio (E.g. suggestive or inappropriate memes)

 ## 1 Zap (WARNING)
 Minor violations such as: